marzer/tomlplusplus/README.md

 in the C++ ecosystem.
 I'm also a cmake novice, for better or worse.
 If there's an integration option missing be assured that I fully support it being added, and welcome [pull requests](./CONTRIBUTING.md)!

+### What about dependencies?
+If you just want to consume `toml++` as a regular library then you don't have any dependencies to worry about.
+There's a few test-related dependencies to be aware of if you're working on the library, though.
+See [CONTRIBUTING] for information.

 <br>

 # Configuration